 Not all types of cookware are compatible with an induction cooker, however.
 Pots and pans made of copper or aluminum are not suitable unless these have been updated with bottoms and layers that work with induction cookers.
 Always check the label to see if cookware is induction-friendly.

 The cookware used on induction cooktops should be made of ferromagnetic steel.
-The base of this cookware — cast iron and stainless steel, for example — is magnetic, so try sticking a magnet onto it to test if it would work on your induction cooker.
+The base of this cookware is cast iron and stainless steel, for example, is magnetic, so try sticking a magnet onto it to test if it would work on your induction cooker.

 Steps on How to Use Induction Cooker

 Getting your induction cooker to work is fairly easy because all it takes is to push some buttons.
 These buttons are usually labeled according to the cooking function you wish to use, from boiling water to making a hotpot, steaming, frying, etc. It then becomes your induction cooker’s job to match the needed heat for your type of cooking.
 In detailed but simple steps, here’s how to use an induction cooker:

 Step 1.
 Plug the power cord of the induction cooker into a power source.